 In the modern-day rat race, while striving to achieve financial success, or just plain trying to keep up with the darn Joneses (Who the heck are the Joneses anyway?), we have literally run ourselves ragged.

 We spend long hours at work, eat fast food and junk food, or skip meals altogether.
 We also lack daily physical exercise, sunshine, and adequate sleep.

-These lifestyle behaviors are negatively affecting our health.
+These lifestyle behaviors have negatively affected our health.

 According to government statistics, we spend billions of our hard-earned bucks on diseases directly caused by a nutrient-deficient diet and unhealthy lifestyle.
 Obesity, cancer, diabetes, heart disease, depression, infertility, osteoporosis, and other illnesses are literally eating away the money we’ve worked so tediously to amass.

-We are working ourselves into a state of physical and emotional sickness — for what?
+We work ourselves into a state of physical and emotional sickness — for what?
 So we can have a better life after we retire?
 We cannot enjoy retirement if we can’t even get out of bed because our bodies have physically failed us; or, more appropriately, because we have failed our bodies.

 Today’s skyrocketing rates of disease could possibly have been avoided had we been taught the fundamentals of food at an early age, just as we are taught reading, writing, and arithmetic.